Single-Course Dansk 5 ECTS

 Course Content

-The course treats instrumentation systems and selected sensors such as thermistors, strain gauges and sensors based on inductive, capacitive and piezoelectrical effects.
-Electronic principles used to convert sensor signals to more convenient analogue signals are also treated.
+The course covers instrumentation systems and selected sensors, such as thermistors and sensors based on resistive, inductive, capacitive, and piezoelectric effects.
+It also introduces electronic principles used to convert sensor signals into more practical analog signals.

-The laboratory exercises give the student practical experience applying different sensors and electronic components.
+The laboratory exercises provide students with practical experience in using a range of sensors and electronic components.

 Recommended prerequisites